 CIS 10310 is a "hands-on" course.
-Most of your learning will come through doing the lab exercises.
+Much of your learning will come through doing the lab exercises.
 Lectures and demonstrations are designed to help you complete the exercises and 2 projects.
 You are responsible for reading the chapters for each exercise before the class session.
-Two lab exercises are due at the end of each class.
-Projects and exercises should be turned in at the beginning of the class on due dates.
+Lab exercises are considered homework assignments and are due at the end of each week for the chapter finished and should be turned in at the beginning of the class on due dates.

 The following will be considered in calculating your semester grade.

-Refer to the section on Gradin for details.
+Refer to the section on Grading for details.

-Lab exercises (20) Projects (2) Tests (4)
+Lab exercises (20) Projects (2) Quizzes (14) Final Exam